kedro-org/kedro/docs/source/12_faq/02_architecture_overview.md

 ### Kedro extension

-You can also extend Kedro behaviour in your project using a Kedro extension, which can be a custom starter, a Python library with extra hooks implemenations, extra CLI commands such as [Kedro-Viz](https://github.com/quantumblacklabs/kedro-viz) or a custom library component implementation.
+You can also extend Kedro behaviour in your project using a Kedro extension, which can be a custom starter, a Python library with extra hooks implementations, extra CLI commands such as [Kedro-Viz](https://github.com/quantumblacklabs/kedro-viz) or a custom library component implementation.